 This thriller showcases a difficult scenario.
 The protagonist, Christine, as a result of a tragic accident, has no memory of her life.
 Every morning upon awakening, Christine faces a blank slate.

-To cope, she keeps a video diary of daily happenings to keep some form of control on her life.
+To cope, she keeps a video diary of daily happenings to keep some form of control over her life.

 Throughout the film, Christine begins to discover that no one is who she thinks they are.
-This includes the memories she tries to piece together her husband, her son, and best friend.
+This includes the memories she tries to piece together about her husband, her son, and her best friend.

 3. The Bourne Identity